 Depending on the size of your business, as an employer, you may be required by law to provide qualified health insurance to your employees.
-However, employees who do not get health insurance through a job will need to purchase an individual health policy.
-For individuals, families and business owners, health insurance premiums can be a large burden to one's expenses.
+However, employees who do not get health insurance through a job may be able to purchase an individual health policy.
+For individuals, families and business owners, health insurance premiums can be a large burden on one's expenses.

 ValuePenguin along with Wellthie, a specialist in the small group health insurance industry, analyzed health insurance plans in Michigan to identify the difference in premiums for small group and individual health policies.

 Individual health insurance is available for purchase through a state marketplace if you currently do not receive coverage through an employer or through a federal health insurance program like Medicaid.
 A marketplace policy is paid for entirely by the individual.
-Therefore, it can typically make the policy more expensive than a group policy, for which a person would only pay a portion of the total premium.
+Therefore, it is typically more expensive than a group policy, for which a person would only pay a portion of the total premium.

 In the table below, you can notice these differences in health insurance premiums.
 For example, the largest discrepancy can be seen in Gold tier plans, which were 111% more expensive for individual policies compared to group health insurance plans.

-However, you may be able to receive some premium subsidies on individual policies if your income falls below the federal poverty level.
+However, you may be able to receive some premium subsidies on individual policies if your income falls below a certain level.
 You can see if you qualify through the Michigan health insurance marketplace.

 In this study, we have decided to use an employer-to-employee contribution ratio of 70%.
 This is an industry average for health insurance and means that an employer would be responsible for paying 70% of the monthly premiums, while employees would pay the remaining 30%.
 This is represented in the graph as the light blue (employer) and blue (employee) columns.

-As you can see below, the employees will find that their health insurance costs will be significantly cheaper through small group policies compared to individual.
-For example, an individual Gold plan will be $605 more expensive for the employee compared to his or her share of the small group health insurance premium.
+As you can see below, the employees will find that their health insurance costs will be significantly cheaper through small group policies compared to individual policies.
+For example, an individual Gold plan will be $605 more expensive for the employee compared to their share of the small group health insurance premium.
 Furthermore, on average, an individual plan will be 539% more expensive compared to the small group premium for the employee.

-Small business owners saw a slight increase in their per employee group health insurance costs from 2018 to 2019.
-The largest increase occurred in Bronze health insurance group policies, which saw a monthly premium increase of $18 or $216 over the course of a year.
+Small business owners saw a slight increase in their per-employee group health insurance costs from 2018 to 2019.
+The largest increase occurred in Bronze health insurance group policies, which saw a premium increase of $18 per month, or $216 over the course of a year.

 Besides premiums, deductibles can vary greatly depending on the tier.
-Furthermore, deductibles will have a direct affect on how much an employee will have to pay for health insurance.
+Furthermore, deductibles will have a direct effect on how much an employee will have to pay for health insurance.
 Therefore, employers should analyze deductibles and decide what will be valuable for workers.
-For example, by providing a high tier plan like Gold, employees will not have to spend as much money out of pocket and will instead gain access to coinsurance benefits more quickly.
+For example, with a high-tier plan like a Gold plan, employees will not have to spend as much money out of pocket and will instead gain access to coinsurance benefits more quickly.